 As the I-395/95 Commuter Choice program and I-66 Commuter Choice program are nearly identical in program goals, criteria, and reporting, the I-395/95 technical evaluation criteria and weighting are similar to the I-66 Commuter Choice program.
 Priorities for scoring focus on technical merit (congestion and diversion mitigation) and cost effectiveness, as well as the priority for a given project by the applicant.
-In addition, a project will score higher if it can be ready on or near Toll Day 1 (readiness).
+In addition, a project will score higher if it can be ready on or near toll day one (readiness).

-Figure 3: I-395/95 Commuter Choice FY2020 Inaugural Program Technical Evaluation Criteria
+Figure 3.
+Inaugural I-395/95 Commuter Choice Program Technical Evaluation Criteria